FlowFuse/flowfuse/docs/device-agent/introduction.md

 In order to connect your device to FlowFuse, and to allow FlowFuse to manage it, you'll need to do the following steps:

+- [Quick Start Guide](./quickstart.md) - Install on a device and remotely edit through FlowFuse Cloud.
 - [Install the FlowFuse Device Agent](./install.md) - Install the agent directly onto your device.
 - [Register your Device](./register.md) - Let FlowFuse know your device has been setup with the Device Agent.
 - [Run the Device Agent](./running.md) - Run the agent on your device, this will connect to FlowFuse and wait for instruction on which Node-RED flows to run.